- Leonardo Lancia

 Speech unfolds in time and there are many reasons to move away from a static characterization of speech patterns.
 This is a technical issue with deep theoretical implications, because static characterizations are not informative enough if we want to study speech in a dynamical framework.
-To model speeech data as multivariate trajectories, we follow Morriss and Carroll (2006) and use functional mixed models based on isomorphic transformations of the oberved data.
-Curves or images are represented by configurations of independent coefficients.
-These coefficients are the dependent variables in multivariate Bayesian mixed models with fixed and random factors.
+To model speeech data as multivariate trajectories, we followed Morriss and Carroll (2006) and used functional mixed models based on isomorphic transformations of the oberved data.
+Curves or images were represented by configurations of independent coefficients.
+These coefficients were the dependent variables in multivariate Bayesian mixed models with fixed and random factors.

 Lancia, L. & Tiede M. (2012).
 A survey of methods for the analysis of the temporal evolution of speech articulator trajectories, in Fuchs, Weihrich, Pape, Perrier (ed.s) Speech Planning and Dynamics.
 (Peter Lang).

 Lancia, L., Fuchs, S., & Rochet-Capellan, A. Quantification of speech convergence through non-linear methods for the analysis of time-series.
 International Symposium on imitation and convergence in speech, Aix en Provence, France, September 2012 (Poster presentation)